 By the way, there is no such gold investment tax benefit in India.
 Nor do you get income tax exemption on gold purchase.
 Sorry ladies!

-Sovereign Gold Bonds (SGBs) are issued by RBI on behalf of Government of India.
+Sovereign Gold Bonds (SGBs) are issued by RBI on behalf of the Government of India.

 Basically, these are government securities denominated in grams of gold and act as substitutes for holding actual physical gold.
 This is the only form of gold where you also get some regular interest (2.5% per annum paid semi-annually) in addition to the potential for capital gains later.
 The interest on gold bonds is credited semi-annually to the bank account of the investor.